-- An unexpected return to the desktop of the operating system or to the command prompt - A message that the system is stopped unexpectedly - A trap error message as, for example, TRAP 000D that indicates a general protection fault

-Traps are generated when the base operating system or the hardware ends an application because the application violates one of the rules maintained by the base operating system or the hardware.
-Possible reasons for traps are:

-- An application tries to access storage that the application is not allowed to access. - The processor tries to run a privileged or inexecutable instruction.
+- An unexpected return to the desktop of the operating system or to the command prompt - A message that the system is stopped unexpectedly - A postmortem error message that indicates a general protection fault - Postmortem dumps are generated when the base operating system or the hardware ends an application because the application violates one of the rules maintained by the base operating system or the hardware.
+Possible reasons are: - An application tries to access storage that the application is not allowed to access. - The processor tries to run a privileged or inexecutable instruction.

-Record the data of the trap error to compare it with the system error message.
+Record the data of the error to compare it with the system error message.
 Examine it then for additional information or instructions.

-• Wait or loop (WAIT/LOOP)
+Wait or loop (WAIT/LOOP)

-An application can be blocked, in an apparently unrecoverable wait state, or in a loop.
+An application can be blocked, in an apparently irrecoverable wait state, or in a loop.
 If a blocking or wait state occurs, a wait condition might exist.
 In this case, take these steps: